 This is the RS-422 data read-back port.
 When an IO line is configured as a receiver, the input data value can be read from this address.
+In the RTN4 version this port always reads back the 16 RS232 input port bits.
+These bits are the Alternate 422 IO and correspond to the SCC bits.

-PMC SER DATA SRC 232
+PMC\SER\DATA\SRC\232